mattytrog/Yaesu-FT757GX/MAIN_CPU/README.txt

 !!Compile with CCS compiler!!

+0.82b Changelog
+Fixed weird counter bug that would make the display show 6.9999 instead of 7.0000(the frequency was correct, it just automatically retarded the frequency)
+Program dial speeds over serial (see graphic).
+Dial speeds also apply to microphone speeds too Changed dial to 10khz(approx) per revolution.
+Before, it would do 10khz but only if you turned ultra-slowly.
+It was more like 5khz per revolution.
+Yaesu spec is 10khz per revolution.
+Changed dial counter to 40000, instead of 20000.
+I felt the acceleration was kicking in too early.

 0.81b Changelog
 Initial PMS support.
 As follows:
 	With 500k pressed: Scanning of all saved MR channels.
 This is stock Yaesu behaviour I believe.
 How the clicking doesn't drive people mad though, I'll never know.